yemi2favours/m2pi.ca/content/authors/mahsaazizi/_index.md

 - committee: members
   role: Cenovus Project Memeber
 ---
-Mahsa is a recent M.Sc. graduate in Computer Science at the University of Saskatchewan.
+Mahsa is a recent M.Sc. graduate in Computer Science from the University of Saskatchewan.